 Validation cases are the best way to evaluate how a numerical simulation compares to a physical problem that has been measured experimentally.
-In this blog post, we will take a look at two important performance parameters for incompressible flow through an industrial scale butterfly valve, the flow coefficient (Cv) and the torque coefficient (CT).
+In this blog post, we will review two important performance parameters for incompressible flow through an industrial scale butterfly valve; the flow coefficient (Cv) and the torque coefficient (CT).

 Meshing of the Butterfly Valve

-A 3D hexahedral SnappyHexMesh was used and refinement was done in three places: upstream, downstream and in the vicinity of the valve.
-Layer mesh was used on all wall regions for better accuracy.
+A 3D hexahedral SnappyHexMesh was used and refinement was done in three places: upstream, downstream, and in the vicinity of the valve.
+A layer mesh was used on all wall regions for more accuracy.

 Tool Type: OpenFOAM